-The Atkin’s diet got so much attention when people lost dramatic amounts of weight through cutting and counting net carbohydrate intake as part of the weight loss program.
-This sensation really helped people to understand that as a population we were eating too many carbohydrates.
-Keep in mind that net carbohydrates equals carbohydrates minus fiber.
-Complex carbohydrates give us long-lasting fuel, but when people get more fuel than they can use, it is stored in our bodies as fat.
-Olympic athletes and marathon runners use that fuel, so eating plates full of pasta is a good idea for them, but for the average person, it’s really a poor dietary choice because it takes so much energy to burn those complex carbohydrate calories than we use on a daily basis.
+The Atkin’s diet got a lot of attention when it first came out.
+People lost dramatic amounts of weight by cutting and counting their net carbohydrate intake.
+It helped people understand that many of us were eating too many carbs.
+Keep in mind, net carbs equal carbohydrates minus fiber.
+Complex carbohydrates give us long-lasting fuel.
+When people take in more fuel than they use, the body stores it as fat.
+Olympic athletes and marathon runners need and use a lot of fuel, so eating plates full of pasta makes sense.
+For the average person, though, it’s a poor dietary choice.
+It takes considerable energy to burn complex carbohydrate calories not used on a daily basis.

-Now you need to get an idea of the kinds of calories you’re taking in because not all calories are equal.
-Calories become energy, and every human body transforms calories into energy differently.
-The transformation is made up through a combination of genetics, lifestyle and eating habits.
-If your body consumes more carbohydrates in your diet, your body will turn to carbohydrates to get energy.
-If you eat more protein in comparison to fat or carbohydrates, your body will turn to protein to make energy, and the same goes for fat.
+It’s important to understand the type of calories you’re eating because not all calories are equal.
+Calories become energy but, everyone turns calories into energy differently.
+A combination of genetics, lifestyle and eating habits all play a role.
+If you consume mostly carbs, your body will turn to carbohydrates for energy.
+If you eat more protein than fat or carbohydrates, your body will turn to protein to make energy.
+The same goes for fat.

-You want to be sure to be getting enough vitamins and minerals through your food, so if you’re eating too much pizza and not enough salad, you’ll have a vitamin deficiency in your diet.
-A balanced diet can include all these things but in the right portions.
-Quality of calories is as important as the number of calories you eat.
+Make sure the foods you eat are rich in vitamins and minerals.
+If you eat too much pizza and not enough salad, you can develop a vitamin deficiency.
+A balanced diet can include all kinds of foods (even pizza), but in the right portions.
+The quality of calories you consume is as important as the number of calories you eat.

-What are your goals?
-Check out this other great content for tips on healthy living!
+What are your goals for enjoying a healthier, happier life?
+Check out other great tips to help.